 Frequently asked questions

-How do I access Concur? - the simplest way is to sign in to the University's homepage and enter Concur in the search box.
+How do I access Concur? - sign in to the University's homepage and enter Concur in the search box.
 If you can't access Concur, please check with your departmental administrator whether they have sent us your details and whether those details are correct.
 If they have submitted your details and they were correct and you still can't log in, then contact expenses at warwick dot ac dot uk.

 Pre-booked Hotels - if you have pre-booked a hotel, you will find that when you come to itemise the expense, Concur will not let you enter future dates.
 Please enter the days of your booking, but enter the nearest previous month (so Concur will automatically calculate the correct number of days) and add a comment that this is what you have done.
 For example, if you pay on 8th June for a room for 18th-20th July, enter your arrival day as 18th May and departure as 20th May.

-Hotel Room Tax - please do not put anything in the room tax field (unfortunately this is a Concur pre-set field which we are unable to hide or remove, but the University does not use this function)
+Hotel Room Tax and VAT Number- please do not put anything in these fields (unfortunately these are pre-set fields in Concur which we are unable to hide or remove, but the University does not use)